alkhe/nmess-generator/README.md

 [![downloads](http://img.shields.io/npm/dm/nmess.svg?style=flat-square)](https://npmjs.org/package/nmess)
 [![license](http://img.shields.io/npm/l/nmess.svg?style=flat-square)](http://opensource.org/licenses/MIT)

 `nmess` is a modern and developer-friendly skeleton application generator that implements the MESS stack: MongoDB, Express.js, Socket.IO, and Stylus, which uses Jade as the templating language.
-It is designed so that the developer can immediately start being productive, instead of writing preparation code and build systems for every new project.
-The MESS stack can easily be extended into the MEAN stack, by including Angular files into a generated application.
+It is designed so that the developer can immediately start being productive, instead of writing preparation code and build systems for every new project. `nmess` now includes Bootstrap 3 by default and automatically extends the project into the MEAN stack, integrating Angular into the application.

 The generator prepares various server utilities and components such as a configurable REST API, Socket.IO connection, database controllers, gulp build system, and HTTP response codes, and organizes source files in an extensible and logical manner.

-The included gulp build system automatically builds client assets such as .styl sheets and Jade MVC templates.
+The included gulp build system automatically builds client assets such as .styl sheets and Javascripts.
 Using a build system instead of middleware for client assets improves reliability and response time for all requests.

 `nmess` is great for single page applications, hybrid servers, web services, and API endpoints.